chef/chef-web-docs/chef_master/source/debug.rst

 debug_value
 -----------------------------------------------------
 Use the ``debug_value`` method to discover the location within the attribute precedence hierarchy from which a particular attribute (or sub-attribute) is set.
-This method is available when running chef-shell in chef-client mode:
+This method is available when running chef-shell in Chef Infra Client mode:

 .. code-block:: bash